mariloutb/Bulk-Operations/docs2/pages/documentations/bulk-insert.md

 ## Description

-The `BulkInsert` method let you insert a large number of entities in your database.
+The `BulkInsert` method lets you insert a large number of entities in your database.

 ```csharp
 // Easy to use